Agoric/documentation/main/ertp/api/amount-math.md

 ## LocalAmountMath

 We encourage you to make and use local and thus synchronous versions of `AmountMaths`.
-Their local or remote status is the only different between the two; each has the same methods, the same kinds (`MathKind.NAT`, etc.) and the same relationship with a `mint`, `issuer`, and `brand`.
+Their local or remote status is the only difference between the two; each has the same methods, the same kinds (`MathKind.NAT`, etc.) and the same relationship with a `mint`, `issuer`, and `brand`.
 Both a local `amountMath` and a remote `amountMath` can exist and be associated with the same `mint`, `issuer`, and `brand`.